DavidAndersson6/Grupparbete-Bank/README.md

 ## Features
-- Account Overview and Management
+- Account Overview and Management:
 Users can view their account balances, transfer funds internally and externally, and open new accounts, including foreign currency accounts.
-- Savings and Loans
+- Savings and Loans:
 Users can open savings accounts with interest calculations and apply for loans with limits based on their current holdings.
-- Transaction Logs and Scheduling
+- Transaction Logs and Scheduling:
 Users can view detailed transaction logs, while transactions are processed every 15 minutes for better control.